-- The second foam layer is 1.77 inches (4.5 centimeters) of quilted memory foam, split into two layers of 2 centimeters and 2.5 centimeters.
+- The second foam layer is 1.77″ (4.5 cm) of quilted memory foam split into two layers of 2 cm and 2.5 cm, respectively.

-- Next is a thing .39-inch (1 centimeter) layer of natural latex contributes gives DreamCloud some of its bounce.
+- Next is a thin, 0.39″ (1 cm) layer of natural latex, which gives DreamCloud some of its bounce.

-- A thicker layer (1.97 inches or 5 centimeters) of “Dreamplush” supporting memory foam sits in the middle.
+- A thicker layer (1.97″ or 5 cm) of “Dreamplush” supporting memory foam sits in the middle.

-- Below the Dreamplush foam is a .59 inch-layer (1.5 centimeters) of super dense, super soft memory foam comes before the thick layer of pocketed coils.
+- Below the Dreamplush foam is a 0.59″ layer (1.5 cm) of super-dense, super-soft memory foam that comes before the thick layer of pocketed coils.

-- The thickest layer is a 7.87-inch (20 centimeters) layer of individually pocketed “BestRest” coils that come in two levels of resistance.
+- The thickest layer is a 7.87″ (20 cm) layer of individually pocketed “BestRest” coils that come in two levels of resistance.
 The different coil types are placed in five comfort zones to ensure the right kind of support for the right part of your body.

-- Helix mattresses differ based on customer personalization, but generally include similar layers.
+- Helix mattresses differ based on customer personalization, but they generally include similar layers.

-- The first of these similar layers is an approximately 2-inch thick top layer of Helix Dynamic Foam.
+- The first of these typical layers is an approximately 2″ thick top layer of Helix Dynamic Foam.
 This is a latex-like foam that doesn’t actually contain latex, so it won’t trigger an allergic reaction.

-- The middle typically includes a 2.4-inch layer of pocketed coils.
+- The middle typically includes a 2.4″ layer of pocketed coils.

-- Toward the bottom there is usually a 2-inch layer of comfort polyfoam and 4-inch base layer of dense polyfoam for support.
+- Toward the bottom there is usually a 2″ layer of comfort polyfoam and 4″ base layer of dense polyfoam for support.

-- Helix has more options for how mattresses can be constructed.
+- Helix has more options for the way its mattresses are constructed.